FScociety/soerensc-web-hugo/content/work/shorts/black_hole_animation/index.md

     - After-Effects
 weight: 10
 date: 2022-07-05
-summary: "small animation test in space"
+summary: "A small animation done to test my modelled version of the jupiter space ship from lost in space."
 ---

 {{< text align=center >}}